 2021-2022 The program will run starting Saturday, October 23, 2021, continuing through until Saturday, April 8, 2022.
-Registration for this years class will open on August 3, 2021.
+We are still taking registrations for the last 4 spaces!
+Register ASAP to avoid disappointment.
 Use the application form to register for the program.
 The program is divided into two sessions: Part A (October to December) and Part B (January to April).
 Both parts do not have to be completed in the same year.

 The Master Gardener program is perfect for those interested in learning more about the art and science of gardening such as botany, plant identification and propagation, pest and weed management, sustainable gardening techniques and more.
 It is both theoretical and practical, taught by horticulturists, experienced practitioners and industry experts.
 Participants are encouraged to work together as a group in order to enhance knowledge and to solve problems.
 Different perspectives enrich the discussions and the learning experience.
 This non-credit program is designed to train volunteers who then can share their knowledge in the community.